 For those not in the know, the Nilgiri hills are part of the Western ghats of India, where the states of Karnataka, Tamil Nadu and Kerala meet, and whose most famous tourist trap is Ooty (AKA Ootacamund or Udhagamandalam).

 Most visitors to the Nilgiris only take in the sights and sounds of Ooty and its populated environs.
 The seemingly-infinite tea plantations on the hills offer a completely different experience; far from the madding crowd and closer to the wild.
 This is what we were aiming for when we left Hyderabad for Bangalore to join my brother (a dedicated conservationist) and his family and head into the hills.
-Our itinerary was Hyderabad-Bangalore-Mysore-Ooty-O’Land Plantation.
-Our destination was O’Land Plantation, an organic tea plantation about two hours’ drive beyond Ooty.
+Our itinerary was Hyderabad-Bangalore-Mysore-Ooty-O’Land, and our destination was the O’Land Plantation stay, an organic tea plantation near Coonoor, about two hours’ drive beyond Ooty.

 Looking for high-quality images for your home, device or project?